Brendhon/bytebank-pro/docs/guidelines/component-guidelines.md

 - **When creating a new component:** A corresponding `component-name-usage.md` file must be created in the `docs/usages` directory.
 - **When modifying an existing component:** Any changes to its API (`@Input`, `@Output`, etc.) or behavior must be immediately reflected in its corresponding usage documentation.
 - **When deleting a component:** The corresponding usage documentation file must also be deleted.
+- **When using existing components:** Always consult the usage documentation in `docs/usages` to understand the correct API and implementation patterns.
+For example, if creating a logo component that uses `bb-img`, check the `bb-img-usage.md` file for proper usage guidelines.

 This ensures that the documentation is always a reliable source of information for all developers.